 Strategic CRM collects knowledge about their customers and uses it to improve company interactions with them for long-term relationships.
 They believe that satisfied customers buy more frequently.

 They understand the customer thoroughly, ask for their feedback, and also keep a record of the follow-ups to satisfy their customers to the fullest.
 Strategic CRM knows who its target audience is and generates leads from that target audience only.
 So their chances to convert those leads into potential customer increases.

 Strategic CRM believes in long-term relationships with its customers.

 The use of this software for your company not only helps you to generate leads but also helps you to manage those leads.
 It provides you with all the useful information required to convert those leads into potential customers.
 It also guides you out to assign leads to increase the chances of potential leads

 The software stores customer contacts in a much-organized way.
-This would help you out to figure out when to reach which customers.
+This would help you to figure out when to reach which customers.
 CRM would keep track of your past interactions, the best time to reach your customer as well as the preferred communication platform for your customer

 We get to learn from every unsuccessful deal also.
 This software records all the information for the current, past, and future deals.
 It suggests improvements needed on the failed deals.
-It pipelines the deals according to their current stage and been calculates the chances of winning the deal.
+It pipelines the deals according to their current stage and calculates the chances of winning the deal.

 Reporting and Analytics